Content Management Systems

 A site will only be updated if the CMS is easy to use.

-So many content management systems are hard to use, which means the sites are rarely — if ever — updated.
+Many content management systems are hard to use, which means the sites are rarely — if ever — updated.
 Stale content is the worst thing that can happen to a site.

-A CMS should provide long-term value for the client.
+A CMS should provide long-term value.

 A CMS should respect the integrity of the design.